Quick Facts | Answer |

 Illinois law allows landlords to include a standard cleaning fee in the lease agreement.
 Landlords may also charge for reasonable cleaning costs.

-This means the cost is consistent with normal rates for cleaning services and the cleaning is limited to bringing the unit back to its original condition at the start of the lease.
+A reasonable cleaning cost is consistent with normal area rates for cleaning services.
+Reasonable cleaning brings the unit back to its original sanitary condition at the start of the lease.

 Landlords cannot charge for excessive deep cleaning or at a rate that is not typical for local cleaning services.